top of page

 What is Reason & Rationality?

 Reason & Rationality equips high school students with the tools to think rigorously about complex questions, separate fact from ideology, and participate in lively intellectual discussion.
 The 2-week Foundation Program focuses on 20 Big Ideas in Philosophy, Economics and Ethics.
 Classes are rigorous, fast-paced and full of humor.
-Students sharpen their critical thinking and communication skills and leave with a grasp of the intellectual frameworks that empower them to become confident independent thinkers.
+Students sharpen their critical thinking and communication skills and leave with a grasp of the intellectual frameworks that empower them to simplify complex problems, connect the dots, and craft compelling arguments.

 Peter Bach-y-Rita.jpg